 Shawn Corey Carter aka Jay-Z has gone from a street hustler to a world famous entertainer and businessman.
-He is one of the most financially successful hip hop artists and entrepreneurs in America, having a net worth of over $610 million as of May 2016.
+He is the first hip hop artists to become a self made billionaire, with a net worth that conservatively totals $1 billion accouding to Forbes.com.

 Jay-Z is founder of Roc Nation, created out of a $150 million, 10-year, profit-sharing deal with concert giant Live Nation.
 He was previously CEO of Def Jam/Roc-a-fella records from 2005 to 2007.
 He was a co-founders of the Roc-A-Fella empire, which includes Roc-A-Fella Records, Roc-La-Familia, Roc-A-Fella Films and Rocawear.

 His business investments encompasses liquor, art, real estate (homes in Los Angeles, the Hamptons, Tribeca) and stakes in companies like Uber, worth an estimated $70 million (June 2019).

 In September 2016 Jay Z signed a two-year deal to produce TV and film projects with the The Weinstein Company.